 Best GoDaddy alternatives: final recommendations

-GoDaddy, while a good hosting provider, still has its drawbacks.
+GoDaddy, while a good hosting provider and domain name registrar, still has its drawbacks.
 Some might be discouraged by its high price or lack of some basic resources.
-Regardless, you can choose 1 out of 5 providers that outshine GoDaddy in one area or another.
+Regardless, you can choose 1 out of 5 alternative services and sites like GoDaddy that offer more well-rounded services.

-Here’s an overview of what each provider excels at:
+Here’s an overview of what each provider is better at:

 Before we begin, let’s make a few things clear.
 GoDaddy is a reliable and functional service with good performance – and it’s very easy to use.
 From domain names to marketing strategies, GoDaddy has it all.